hackerfactor/SEAL/SPECIFICATION.md

 3. The private key is used with the key algorithm (`ka=`) to encrypt the digest, resulting in a signature.
 4. The signature is stored in the `s=` value.

 The use of a date format or `id=` field allows the signer to generate a timestamp and authenticate a user account.
+This approach uses a double-digest:

 ![VIDA basic signing workflow](/docs/workflow-sign2.png)